These related terms will help you better understand your dog’s results:

 For diseases that are X-linked (the variant resides on the X chromosome) male dogs need just one copy of the variant to possibly be clinically affected—as they have only one X chromosome.
 For recessively inherited X-linked conditions, female dogs require two copies of the variant to possibly be clinically affected.
 Female dogs who have one copy of a recessively inherited X-linked variant are often referred to as carriers, but they can exhibit signs of disease that range from clinically asymptomatic to fully affected.
 This is due to a phenomenon known as X-Chromosome Inactivation.

 Some variants are described as incompletely penetrant.
 This means that not all dogs with the potential for clinical disease from the variant will go on to develop clinical signs.
 It is likely that the effects of these variants are impacted by other genetic and environmental factors.
-In some cases, we can give you an idea of your dog's individual risk based on the prevalence of the disease in question in your dog's breed, but in many cases, we cannot due to lack of current published research.
+In some cases, we can give you an idea of your dog's individual risk based on the prevalence of the disease in question in your dog's breed, but in many cases, we cannot, due to a lack of current published research.

 Impact of Breed